OUR SERVICES

 You will need to book an initial 15-minute appointment with Dr Jubert to discuss the vasectomy procedure and to assess whether a vasectomy is the right option for you.

-If you both decide to proceed, you will then need to arrange a 1-hour appointment with Dr Jubert for the procedure itself.
+If Dr Jubert determines a vasectomy is appropriate for you and you decide to proceed, you will then need to arrange a 1-hour appointment with Dr Jubert for the procedure itself.

 Contraceptive implant (Jadelle)